cyscale/cyscale.com/src/markdown/blog/2022-06-24-cloud-native-security-a-comprehensive-guide-to-securing-your-technology-stack.md

 </div>

-To better understand the differences between cloud-native and on-premises applications that do not use cloud, we will look at the former’s advantages and disadvantages over the latter’s.
+To better understand the differences between cloud-native and on-premises apps that do not use cloud, we will look at the former’s advantages and disadvantages over the latter’s.

 ### Speed

 Native applications are easier and faster to build and deploy than on-premises ones because no sophisticated software or hardware requirements need to be fulfilled.
-Moreover, updates are also implemented faster and require no downtime.
+Moreover, updates are also implemented faster in a cloud-native architecture and require no downtime.

 ### Cost

 The cost of using cloud-native technology depends on the application but is generally lower since it does not require the purchase of expensive hardware.
+For example, instead of buying a computer, you use virtual machines.

 Typically, cloud-native applications only require software licenses or subscriptions.

 ### Scalability

-Since native applications do not require hardware upgrades, they are scalable and adaptable to business requirements.
+Since cloud-native environments do not require hardware upgrades, they are scalable and adaptable to business requirements.

+According to [CNCF](https://github.com/cncf/toc/blob/main/DEFINITION.md) (The Cloud Native Computing Foundation), an open source project, “cloud native technologies empower organizations to build and run scalable applications”.

 ### Resiliency